mmcdermott/MEDS_transforms/MIMIC-IV_Example/README.md

   - [ ] Debug and remove rows with null codes! (there are a lot of them)
   - [ ] Detailed validation

+Note: If you use the slurm system and you launch the hydra submitit jobs from an interactive slurm node, you may need to run `unset SLURM_CPU_BIND` in your terminal first to avoid errors.

 ## Step 0: Installation

 Download this repository and install the requirements: